Levrault/llangis.xyz/src/pages/post/Developer-diary-dev-log-1-Projectiles/index.md

 ### First step - Node and Character.gd

-I create a new state node (a node2D), a new animation in AnimationPlayer and add the new path to my main character script
+I add a new state node (node2D), a new animation in AnimationPlayer and the new path to my main character script.

 ![states](./states.png)